-- Has the treatment center performed any studies to measure the effectiveness of the treatment program?
-What is the program’s success rate?
+- Has the treatment center performed any studies to measure the effectiveness of their treatment programs?
+What are their success rates?

-- Which licenses, certifications, and accreditation doet the treatment center have?
+- Which licenses, certifications, and accreditation does the treatment center have?

 - Which licenses, certifications, and accreditation do the staff have?